AnsySan/AnsySan/README.md

 ---

-I am Java Developer with experience in microservices & event-driven architecture (Spring, Kafka, Redis, Postgres, Kubernetes, Cloud, React.js), working in a team of over 10+ engineers on SCRUM methodology.
+I am Java Developer with experience in microservices & event-driven architecture (Spring, Kafka, Redis, Postgres, Kubernetes, Cloud), working in a team of over 10+ engineers on SCRUM methodology.
 In my free time I solve problems on Leetcode, Codewars and read technical articles.

 ---